jidongbsu/cs452-device-driver/README.md

 For example, if the **result string** is *abc*, and if the user wants to read 9 bytes, then the final result that the read() function of your driver should return will be *abcabcabc*.

-If case if the number of bytes requested by the user is not a multiple of the length of the **result string**, then the final result that your read() function returns may contain a part of the **result string**.
+In case if the number of bytes requested by the user is not a multiple of the length of the **result string**, then the final result that your read() function returns may contain a part of the **result string**.
 Here are some examples:

 - if the **result string** is *abc*, and if the user wants to read 1 bytes, then the read() function of your driver should return *a*;
 - if the **result string** is *abc*, and if the user wants to read 4 bytes, then the read() function of your driver should return *abca*;